 Here are some of the popular safari Animals

-Kenya is popular with safari animals and while the big five are the must-see while on a safari there is a host of other popular safari animals that will make your safari worthy it.
+Kenya is particularly popular with safari animals.
+The big five are a must-see while on a safari but that is just the tip of the iceberg.
+There is a host of other popular safari animals that will make your safari worthy it.
 The big five includes

 - It’s almost black in color that turns dark brown with age

 The lion is commonly known as the king of the jungle, and they are the only cat family that lives in groups.
-The family groups are called pride.
+Although they are sometimes hard to spot, they are popular safari animals that tourists look forward to seeing in national parks.
+They live in family groups called pride.
 A pride consists of up to 20 or so female lions and their young ones and up to 3 male lions whose primary job is to protect the pride.

 The leopard is known to be quite an elusive animal and prefers a solitary life.
 They are agile, stealth and opportunistic predators eating a variety of prey.
 Leopards have a beautiful seine with rosette patterns that give them beautiful look.
 They are largely nocturnal, hunting mainly at knight and prefers to drag their prey up into the tree branch.